edgedb/edgedb/docs/stdlib/array.rst

     :index: join array_to_string implode

-    Returns the elements of an *array* joined together with a *delimiter*:
+    Returns the elements of an array joined as a string by a delimiter.

     .. code-block:: edgeql-repl